10 Tips on How To Be a Responsible Dog Owner

 Supplies, Tools and Gear

 Before you buy anything, it’s important to figure out exactly what you need and how much of it.
 Start by making a list of everything you’ll need to feed, groom and care for your dog.
-Then visit each store to get an idea of prices and find out what brand names are available.
+Always consider buying the best dog harnesses; this can reduce the risk of neck injuries in dogs.
+It also minimizes the problems and discomfort for dogs with respiratory issues.
+There are different designs of harnesses that you can choose from.
+Visit each store to get an idea of prices and find out what brand names are available.
 That way, when you take home your new pup, everything will be ready for him or her!
 Plus, there won’t be any duplicates: It’s also important to make sure you have enough space in your home.
 Cats may need room to play; dogs do!

 Breeding Problems and Risks